 Provitalize is The Better Body Company’s anchor product, which they advertise as a ‘thermogenic probiotic.’
-That simply means that Provitalize contains bacteria that can colonize your gut and help you burn fat.
+That simply means that Provitalize contains bacteria that can colonize your gut and help you burn fat, leading to weight loss.

-But do those really exist?
+But do those sorts of bacteria really exist?
 Is provitalize any good?

 I mean, if thermogenic gut bacteria really existed, wouldn’t it be reallllly easy to solve everyone’s weight issues?
 It would be as easy as taking a capsule, or so The Better Body Company would like you to believe.
 Because as they say, “now it’s possible to turn up the heat on stubborn fat with thermogenic probiotics!”

 Probiotics ARE being investigated for their role in weight loss, but nothing at all have been proven, confirmed, or even suggested by studies.
 It’s all very preliminary, so BBC making this sort of claim is very misleading.

 Here is the label from a bottle of Provitalize:

 As you can see, there’s a combination of three common probiotics, plus turmeric and other herbs.